travis-ci/dpl/README.md

   --role ROLE                       ARN of the IAM role to assign to the Lambda function (type: string, required:
                                     true)
-  --handler_name NAME               Function the Lambda calls to begin executio. (type: string, required: true) --dot_match                       Include hidden .* files to the zipped archive (type: flag) --module_name NAME                Name of the module that exports the handler (type: string, default: index) --zip PATH                        Path to a packaged Lambda, a directory to package, or a single file to package
+  --handler_name NAME               Function the Lambda calls to begin executio. (type: string, required: true) --dot_match                       Include hidden .* files to the zipped archive --module_name NAME                Name of the module that exports the handler (type: string, default: index) --zip PATH                        Path to a packaged Lambda, a directory to package, or a single file to package
                                     (type: string, default: .)